mbcz10/MedicalResidencyCodesign/README.md

 ## Installation/Running the code
 To install and run MCDPL locally: follow the instructions in section C (Software Manual) in the Computational Monotone Co-Design book (https://storage.zuper.ai/sync/zupermind/mcdp-book/z7-prod/test/last/test-job/public.pdf)
    OR
-To use the web-based MCDP editor and solver:
+To use the web-based MCDP editor and solver (my preferred method):
 1. Ask for access to the GitHub organization and repo (contact Gioele Zardini or Yujun Huang)
 2. Access the web-editor: https://z7-prod-editor.zuper.ai/editor/
 3. Create your own repo in the organization for your project